Christie Brinkley Stuns As She Playfully Poses In Swimsuit At Age 63

 Model Christie Brinkley is proving she still has what it takes to grace the cover of magazines in nothing but a swimsuit.

-The 63-year-old recently posed for Social Life Magazine as she playfully showcases her long legs and lithe figure.
+The 63-year-old recently posed for Social Life Magazine, as she playfully showcased her long legs and lithe figure.
 Brinkley shared several of the images to her Instagram account as she thanked the magazine for a “super fun shoot.”

 Even journalist and author Katie Couric took notice of Christie’s stunning shoot as she commented “ok this is depressing” on one of the model’s Instagram posts.
-Couric ended the message with a heart emoji, which implies she means it in a good way as Brinkley looks amazing.
+Couric ended the message with a heart emoji, which implies she means it in a good way, as Brinkley looks amazing.

-Other commenters suggested Christie turn the magazine photos into posters in order to make more money on the shoot as others said she’s “beautiful all around.”
+Other commenters suggested Christie turn the magazine photos into posters in order to make more money on the shoot, and others said she’s “beautiful all around.”

 “Will never happen again.
 Impossible at age 63 naturally.
 Only @christiebrinkley.
 Omg!”